 Housing and social assistance

-If you are an asylum-seeker without an income or any other means of subsistence you can apply for social assistance.
-You should submit your application to the Social Welfare Services office in your district.
-For forms and requirements, see below:
+If you are an asylum-seeker without an income or any other means of subsistence, you can apply for social assistance.
+After submitting your application for Material Reception Conditions at the Pournara First Reception Centre, and upon your release from the Centre, you should visit the Social Welfare Office in your district in order for your file to be opened.

 For more information about Social Welfare Services in Cyprus, click here.